powergun/hsFP/foldabless/README.md

 > Catamorphisms are generalizations of the concept of a fold in functional programming.
 A catamorphism **deconstructs** a data structure with an F-algebra for its underlying functor.

+see also: P/376

+> "Cata-" means "down" or "against", as in "catacombs."
+Catamorphisms are a means of
+> deconstructing data.
+> If the spine of a list is the structure of a list, then a fold is what can reduce
+> that structure

 P/835

 > we need to apply the folding function to the value and, again, **dispose of the structure**